MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

 1. Open the **APL2007M3SalesReport-InlineChat** project folder in Visual Studio Code.

-    1. Open Visual Studio Code on your PC.
-    1. In Visual Studio Code, on the **File** menu, select **Open Folder**.
-    1. Navigate to the Windows Desktop folder, open the **SampleApps** folder, and locate the **APL2007M3SalesReport-InlineChat** folder.
-    1. Select **APL2007M3SalesReport-InlineChat** and then select **Select Folder**.

-    The Visual Studio Code EXPLORER view should show a APL2007M3SalesReport-InlineChat code project containing the following files:

-    - APL2007M3SalesReport-InlineChat.csproj
-    - APL2007M3SalesReport-InlineChat.sln
-    - Program.cs

 1. Ensure that the application runs and produces a report that resembles the following output:

     ```plaintext